vulkayes/vulkayes-thesis/documents/validations/usage_validations.md

 4. If `fence` is not `VK_NULL_HANDLE` it must be unsignaled and must not be associated with any other queue command that has not yet completed execution on that queue

+\valcombox

 5. `semaphore` and `fence` must not both be equal to `VK_NULL_HANDLE`
+	- \valcom Handled by API design

+\valcomboxend

 6. If the number of currently acquired images is greater than the difference between the number of images in `swapchain` and the value of `VkSurfaceCapabilitiesKHR`::`minImageCount` as returned by a call to `vkGetPhysicalDeviceSurfaceCapabilities2KHR` with the `surface` used to create `swapchain`, `timeout` must not be `UINT64_MAX`

+\valcombox

 7. `semaphore` must have a `VkSemaphoreType` of `VK_SEMAPHORE_TYPE_BINARY`
+	- \valcom Guaranteed by the type system

+\valcomboxend

 \valboxend